 In a medical detox setting, doctors may suggest a tapering schedule.
 This allows the patient to slowly decrease their dose of tramadol, in order to give their body time to adjust to not having the drug.

 Even when a person tapers off slowly, they may still experience painful withdrawal symptoms.
 In a detoxification program, patients are provided with medication-assisted treatment that helps to relieve flu-like withdrawal symptoms.

 Getting Treatment For Tramadol (Ultram) Abuse And Addiction

 Many people can take tramadol without any issue.
 However, millions of Americans are currently battling an opioid use disorder.
 If you or someone you love is suffering from tramadol abuse, an inpatient rehab program can help.

-To learn more about how long tramadol stays in your system, or to find a rehab program near you, contact an Addiction Campuses treatment specialist today.
+To learn more about how long tramadol stays in your system, or to find a rehab program near you, contact an Vertava Health treatment specialist today.